 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company is exposed to interest rate risk with respect to its long-term debt, as described in Note 15.
+The Company is exposed to interest rate risk with respect to its long-term debt, as described in Note 14 of the Company's audited consolidated financial statements for the year ended January 31, 2019.